City of Contrasts

 As in the rest of China, people in Beijing are friendly, always willing to help, and fun.
 We felt safe, and could enjoy ourselves with no problem whatsoever.
 Food is worth mentioning too.
 Not only they have great Chinese food, but the City has numerous international restaurants and coffee shops.
 Another plus: you can find a couple of bookstores selling literature in English and other languages.**

-* The best Hutongs are between the Lama Temple and Bell and Drum Towers (around Nanluoguxiang Street).
+* The most beautiful Hutongs are between the Lama Temple and Bell and Drum Towers (around Nanluoguxiang Street).
 The ones near the Quianmen Street are worth visiting too.

 ** If you have an extra day or two go to the Ancient City of Pingyao, four hours from Beijing on a fast train (the journey is comfortable and offers great views).
 The walled city is an outstanding example of traditional Chinese architecture.
 We spent 3 days at the City Wall Old House – Ji Residence and loved it.